 Chances are you wrote letters as a child.
 Maybe you had a pen pal.
 Or you wrote thank you letters after Christmas and birthdays.
 But time has moved on and it’s yonks since you actually put anything other than a bill in an envelope.

-Getting back into the letter writing habit can be tricky.
+Getting back into the letter-writing habit can be tricky.
 We’ve become used to writing emails, text messages, and status updates.
 Short to the point bits of text.
-By contrast one feels that a letter should be longer, better thought out and have plenty to say.
+In contrast, one feels that a letter should be longer, better thought out and have plenty to say.

 This is, of course, nonsense.
 However, tackling a long letter after a break would be like doing no exercise for a year and then attempting an advanced Zumba class.
 You need to ease yourself in.
 Once you’d re-discovered the joys that using the postal service can bring then you’ll find that the longer letter comes more naturally.
 And if it doesn’t just send a shorter one – the recipient will be just as delighted.

 Select as many envelopes as there are weeks in the month.
-Get out the good envelopes – they‘re not doing any good sitting a drawer.
-Dig out the writing paper, cared, and notelets you’ve hoarding at the same time.
+Get out the good envelopes.
+After all, they‘re not doing any good sitting a drawer.
+Dig out the writing paper, cards and notelets you’ve hoarding at the same time.

-Start keeping an eye out for small thing you could send to friends and family.
+In addition, start keeping an eye out for small things you could send to friends and family.
 A cutting from a newspaper.
 A sticker.
 A postcard.
 A photograph.
 A pressed flower.

-Aim to send one item each week with just a few hand written lines.
+At this point, aim to send one item each week with just a few handwritten lines.
 Dig out your stickers, stamps, coloured inks, and tapes.
-Pimp your envelope.
+Prepare to pimp your envelope.

-Sit back and think about the recipient’s joy when their post arrives.
-Feel inspired to do more.
+Next, sit back and think about the recipient’s joy when their post arrives.
+Basically, feel inspired to do more.